MATEUSZROGALSKI/terminal-portfolio/README.md

 This script will clear any existing data and insert sample data into all collections.

+## Documentation

+Detailed documentation is available in the `docs/` directory:

+- [UI Styling Guide](./docs/ui-styling.md) - Information about the styling approach, font system, and component styling
+- [Blog Formatting Guide](./docs/blog-formatting.md) - How to format blog posts with Markdown and custom font size modifiers
+- [MongoDB Schema Documentation](./docs/mongodb-schema.md) - Database schema design and collections
+- [Dynamic Content Loading](./docs/dynamic-content.md) - Explanation of how the application loads content dynamically from MongoDB

 ## Customization

+### Styling System

+The project uses a unified font size system with CSS variables to ensure consistency across components.
+All terminal components use the same font size (`--terminal-font-size`), while blog posts support custom font size modifiers.

+Key styling features:

+- Dark theme with terminal aesthetics
+- Monospace fonts (JetBrains Mono)
+- Purple and orange accent colors
+- Terminal-like UI elements
+- Component-specific CSS files

+See the [UI Styling Guide](./docs/ui-styling.md) for more details.

 ### Changing the Theme